Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Find The Trigger

 If you notice that your puppy is acting scared, the first thing you need to do is determine what exactly is scaring them.
-Some dogs fear lightning or thunder, while others don’t like the noise the air conditioning or dryer makes.
+Some dogs fear lightning or thunder, while others don’t like the noise the air conditioner or dryer makes.

 Identifying what is scaring your puppy can help you determine the next steps you need to take and whether it’s possible to simply remove the triggers instead of trying to deal with the underlying fear.